Which Motherboard Size To Choose? ATX, Micro ATX or Mini ITX

 Building a high-performance gaming PC

-If you’re looking into buying and putting together your own gaming PC there are strictly 2 things you need to ask yourself before choosing the motherboard size that’s going to suit you best.
+If you’re looking into buying and putting together your own gaming PC there are strictly 2 things you need to ask yourself before choosing the motherboard form factor that's going to suit you best.
 Firstly, how powerful do you need this rig to be?
 Most games these days can be run using a decent CPU and a singular GPU of good quality.
 This being said, for price and practicality we would highly recommend a Micro-ATX motherboard with its decent RAM capacity and ability to have 4 PCIe slots running simultaneously.
 The only scenario where the Micro-ATX is not going to be suitable is if you’re wanting to have a large number of PCIe outputs, such as multiple GPU’s for mining.
 Additionally, if you want to do some heavy overclocking or simply want something that adds to the overall aesthetics of the build then you’re probably going to be leaning towards the ATX.

 Building a professional Work Computer